 UPSC previous year question papers – IAS question paper 2013 -2018

-Why solving UPSC question paper is important?
+Why solving UPSC question papers is important?

 Apart from getting to know the actual IAS exam questions, you will also get answer writing practice which is crucial for mains.
 Solving the UPSC prelims question paper will make you acquainted with the MCQ pattern of the prelims.
 It is important to develop speed and also learn tricks to avoid negative marks in the prelims paper.
 Previous IAS question papers are important from the optional subject point of view as well.
 In addition, solving the UPSC mains question paper will help you acquire answer writing habit and also help you learn the art of timing each answer.
 So, candidates should solve at least 10 UPSC question papers before they give their actual IAS paper.